Engee documentation

 Out[0]:

-Units are added to the offset, because at offset 0 we need to output the signal starting at index 1.
+Units have been added to the offset, because at offset 0, you need to output a signal starting at index 1.
 It would be easier to use the function DSP.Util.shiftsignal.

-To avoid intermediate operations, we can use the function alignsignals.
-It delays earlier signals, so that all signals will be shifted to the moment of signal onset s3.
+The function will allow us to avoid intermediate operations. alignsignals.
+It delays earlier signals, so that all signals will be shifted by the time the signal arrives. s3.

 In [ ]: